wyim/MEDIQA-M3G-2024/README.md

 **We use the following evaluation metrics:**
 - **DeltaBLEU** and **bertscore** for general NLG evaluation.
 DeltaBLEU weighs n-grams according to a human-evaluated score.
 BERTSCORE takes the maximum score for any available reference.
 The evaluation scripts used are in evaluation/nlg.

 - **MEDCON** for medical concept and assertion evaluation.
-QUICKUMLS is used to identify concepts (https://github.com/Georgetown-IR-Lab/QuickUMLS), assertion classification is obtained using an in-house llama classifier for English and gpt4 for Chinese.
+QUICKUMLS is used to identify concepts (<https://github.com/Georgetown-IR-Lab/QuickUMLS>), assertion classification is obtained using an in-house Llama classifier for English and GPT-4 for Chinese.
 The assertion models are not released, please approximate using your own classifiers.
 Evaluation scripts are found in evaluation/medcon.

 # Contact